Amplify Tablet: Specifications

 Intel Education designed the current version of the Amplify Tablet, which connects to the Internet through a dual-band dual-antenna WiFi radio, added to help with general connectivity challenges in school environments.
-It comes with a dual-core Intel Atom Processor Z2580 running at 2.0 GHz with Android 4.2 according to Intel.
+It comes with a dual-core Intel Atom Processor Z2580 running at 2.0 GHz with Android 4.2 "Jelly Bean" according to Intel.
 The devices also come with Bluetooth and a battery charge that lasts the length of the school day.
 It is also equipped with two cameras, a 1.3 mp camera on the front and 5mp camera on the back.
 Entering the 2014 school year, devices are leased to schools on a three-year contract.
 It comes pre-loaded with educational material from publishers like Encyclopædia Britannica and Merriam-Webster Dictionary, in addition to apps like Desmos Graphic Calculator and StudyBlue.

 Previous versions of the Amplify Tablet used similar hardware to the Asus Transformer Pad TF300T, with a 10 in screen, Nvidia Tegra 3 quad-core system-on-chip, and a 5 megapixel rear-facing camera.
 The Amplify Tablet was available in two models, a Wi-Fi only model, and an "Amplify Tablet Plus" model which added support for AT&T Mobility's LTE network.

 The tablet's home screen displays an application launcher and a sidebar organizing class subjects into a list of "Notebooks".
 The software also enables a suite of classroom management functions for teachers, such as automatically determining attendance, collecting feedback, taking class polls, tracking users who are on task, blocking access to apps, and distributing classroom material.